Saturday, January 10, 2026

 Largest brick complex in Europe

 Most of the castle has been reconstructed.
-During the second world war, almost half of the castle was destroyed.
+During the second world war, almost half of it was destroyed.
 A severe fire in 1959 further damaged the castle.
 For over 300 years, Malbork was the residence of Polish royalty.
-It was under German rule from 1772 to 1945, when the town was transferred to Poland and the German
+It was under German rule from 1772 to 1945, when the town was transferred to Poland and the Germans left.

 Constructed in the 13th and 14th centuries